 - Avoid retirement penalties.
 Did you know there are penalties External Site if you withdraw money from your retirement account too soon (or too late)?
 Not to mention, you may also face a reduction in benefits when you sign up late for Social Security, or a lifelong premium penalty for enrolling late in Medicare.

 - Minimize health care costs.
 A recent Gallup poll External Site found health insurance costs to be the biggest financial concern for people ages 65 and older.
 At Wellmark Blue Cross and Blue Shield, we work hard to keep premiums stable year after year and avoid rate hikes like other companies.
 In fact, some Medicare supplement carriers have raised premiums as high as 12 percent in a single year.

 At Wellmark, our average rate increase over the last five years has been about 2 percent for our most popular plans.
-In addition to a good Medicare supplement plan Opens New Window, adopting healthy habits like eating nutritious meals, getting plenty of sleep, exercising regularly and spending time with family and friends can improve your health and well-being.
+In addition to good Medicare coverage Opens New Window, adopting healthy habits like eating nutritious meals, getting plenty of sleep, exercising regularly and spending time with family and friends can improve your health and well-being.
 Need some inspiration?
 Check out these stories about Wellmark members living retirement to the fullest!

 - Take advantage of senior discounts.
 One of the many perks of growing older?
 Discounts at some of your favorite local spots — the movies, museums, restaurants and so much more.

 - PSST—did you know as a Wellmark member, you have access to Blue365?
 It’s a free portal for deals and discounts External Site on health and wellness brands to help you stay engaged in a healthy lifestyle.
 Categories include apparel and footwear, gym memberships, hearing and vision, home and family, nutrition, personal care, and travel.